-- (C) informed the Department of and received written approval for all amendments, extensions, and changes in ownership relating to the Development in accordance with §10.405 of this chapter (relating to Amendments and Extensions) and §10.406 of this chapter (relating to Ownership Transfers (§2306.6713)); - (D) paid all applicable Department fees, including any past due fees; - (E) met all conditions noted in the Department underwriting report; - (F) corrected all issues of noncompliance, including but not limited to noncompliance status with the LURA (or any other document containing an Extended Low-income Housing Commitment) or the program rules in effect for the subject Development, as described in this chapter.
-Developments in the Corrective Action Period and/or with any uncorrected issues of noncompliance, outside of the Corrective Action Period, will not be issued IRS Form(s) 8609s until all events of noncompliance are corrected or otherwise approved by the Executive Award Review and Advisory Committee; - (G) received all required environmental clearances and met all mitigation requirements.
-Developments that received HOME funding from the Department will not be issued IRS Forms(s) 8609 until a certification has been received from the Architect or Engineer of record stating that all clearance and mitigation requests have been met; and - (GH) completion by the Department of completed an updated underwriting evaluation in accordance with Subchapter D of this chapter based on the most current information at the time of the review.
+- (xxviii) Current Rent Roll - (xxix) Summary of Sources and Uses of Funds - (xxx) Financing Narrative - (xxxi) Final Limited Partnership Agreement - (xxxii) Loan Agreements and Promissory Notes - (xxxiii) Architect's Certification of Fair Housing Requirements - (xxxiv) Development Owner Assignment of Individual to Compliance Training - (xxxv) TDHCA Compliance Training Certificate - (xxxvi) Recorded Land Use Restriction Agreement (LURA) - (xxxvii) TDHCA Final Inspection Clearance Letter - (xxxviii) Other Documentation as Required - (C) informed the Department of and received written approval for all amendments, extensions, and changes in ownership relating to the Development in accordance with §10.405 of this chapter (relating to Amendments and Extensions) and §10.406 of this chapter (relating to Ownership Transfers (§2306.6713)); - (D) paid all applicable Department fees, including any past due fees; - (E) met all conditions noted in the Department underwriting report; - (F) corrected all issues of noncompliance, including but not limited to noncompliance status with the LURA (or any other document containing an Extended Low-income Housing Commitment) or the program rules in effect for the subject Development, as described in this chapter.
+Developments with any uncorrected issues of noncompliance, outside of the Corrective Action Period, will not be issued IRS Form(s) 8609s until all events of noncompliance are corrected or otherwise approved by the Executive Award Review and Advisory Committee; - (G) received all required environmental clearances and met all mitigation requirements.
+Developments that received HOME funding from the Department will not be issued IRS Forms(s) 8609 until a certification has been received from the Architect or Engineer of record stating that all clearance and mitigation requests have been met; and - (H) completion by the Department of an updated underwriting evaluation in accordance with Subchapter D of this chapter based on the most current information at the time of the review.